Men’s Health: Symptoms, Common Conditions, Tests and Treatment Options in the UK

 These symptoms are real, but they are not specific to one condition.
 They can be linked with stress, depression, poor sleep, obesity, overwork, alcohol, thyroid problems, relationship strain or hormone issues.

 This is why self-diagnosis can be misleading.
-Online, this set of symptoms is often collapsed into “low testosterone”.
-In real clinical practice, the picture is usually broader and needs proper assessment.
+Online, this group of symptoms is often reduced to “low testosterone”.
+In real clinical practice, the picture is usually broader and needs proper assessment, including questions about sleep, mood, weight, medication, exercise and fertility plans.

 Pelvic pain, pain when peeing or pain when ejaculating